 1. Students must register these vehicles in the principal's office.
 In order to register the vehicle a student must present a valid drivers' license and show proof of insurance.
 A decal must be purchased at a cost of \$10 for the first vehicle and \$2 for any additional vehicles belonging to the same family.
+The decal must be affixed to the lower rear windshield on the driver's side of the car.

-- 2. Students must park in a designated area and leave their vehicles as soon as they arrive on campus. - 3.
-Automobiles cannot be moved on school grounds during the school day except with administrative permission. - 4.
+- Students must park in a designated area and leave their vehicles as soon as they arrive on campus. - Automobiles cannot be moved on school grounds during the school day except with administrative permission, - 4.
 Students will not be allowed to go back after items left in the car without administrative permission. - 5.
 Students will not be allowed to drive in a careless or reckless manner on the campus or street adjoining the campus.
 Law enforcement may be called in such case. - 6.
 During the school day students may not leave the campus in an automobile for any reason without administrative permission. - 7.
 No middle school student may bring an automobile to school. - 8.
 The school has the right to search a vehicle on school property at any time. - These regulations apply to any other means of transportation furnished by the student.
 Violation of the above rules will warrant severe disciplinary action and may result in the student not being allowed to bring a vehicle on the campus.